quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Speculative Insert

-The encoder inserts a header into the dynamic table without a name reference.
+The encoder inserts a header into the dynamic table with a literal name.
 The decoder acknowledges receipt of the entry.
 The encoder does not send any encoded field sections.